Texas and the Big Easy

 Today begins with a city tour of Dallas, followed by a visit to Dealey Plaza and The Sixth Floor Museum.
 Set in the former Texas School Book Depository, from which Lee Harvey Oswald is alleged to have fired the shots that killed President John F Kennedy, the museum chronicles his assassination and his legacy.
 We also take a trip to Southfork Ranch, the backdrop for the 1980s TV show ‘Dallas’.

 This morning we explore Fort Worth, taking in the downtown area and the Cultural District, home to five museums set within one large park.
-The National Cowgirl Museum & Hall of Fame, dedicated to honouring the women of the American West, is our next stop, before finishing at the Fort Worth Stockyards National Historic District with its many landmark buildings.
+We continue to the Texas Civil War Museum, a fascinating collection of artefacts that illustrate the role of Texas in the American Civil War.
+We’ll finish at the Fort Worth Stockyards National Historic District with its many landmark buildings.

 Today, we’ll show you Austin’s highlights on a guided tour.
 As well as exploring the 19th century State Capitol (a designated National Historic Landmark), we stop by the Lyndon Baines Johnson Library and Museum, home to thousands of historical papers, photos and objects from the former president’s time in office.
 You’ll have the evening free to experience a little of Austin’s nightlife - restaurants serve everything from gourmet barbecue fare to Mexican-inspired dishes, and live music can be found around almost every corner.